 You don't have to fly, though.
 This is a great carrier for car travel, with its seatbelt/luggage strap.

 Equipped with both top and side entries, it's a practical solution for vet visits, and if you have paperwork to carry with you, it also has a convenient back pocket.

 This carrier is by far the best carrier I've ever had.
 It's meant for planes, but I use it for vet visits.
 The bottom is fuzzy and soft, which keeps my 18 lb cat comfortable.
 And it's removable and machine washable! - molldee

-Compass Pet Carrier by Petmate
+4. The Minimalist: Compass Pet Carrier by Petmate

 The carrier's door opens to one side only, but you can easily take the carrier apart at the vet's office, removing the top to get Kitty out.

-Marchioro Clipper Aran 2 Pet Carrier
+5. The Versatile: Marchioro Clipper Aran 2 Pet Carrier